 Who uses the repository

-Researchers, academics, NGOs, journalists, and policy makers use it for reference and research.
+The AIAAIC is used by researchers, academics, NGOs, journalists, and policy makers for reference and research.

 It is also used by business managers, risk managers, lawyers, reputation managers and others looking to deepen their understanding of AI risks, and to apply their findings.